IBM-Blockchain/ansible-collection/docs/source/roles/endorsing_organization.rst

   organization_admin_enrollment_secret (optional, str, None)
     The enrollment secret, or password, of the identity registered as the administrator of the organization.

+  peers (optional, integer, 1)
+    The number of peers.

+    For development and test purposes, use one peer.
+Three peers provides high availability, even if one of the peers is taken down for maintenance, and is suitable for production networks.

   peer_enrollment_id (optional, str, None)
     The enrollment ID, or user name, of the identity registered for the peer.